Top 5 places to see Christmas lights in Cornwall

 A small village located close to Hayle in west Cornwall, Angarrock and its small community come together to create an animated 12 Days of Christmas in sparkles.
 You’ll find their Christmas glow along its rivers, streets and even rooftops.

 Looe has a December calendar full of festive fun.
-The big switch on itself will take place Saturday 2 December at the rivers edge prior to a traditional lantern parade.
+The big switch on itself will take place the first week of December at the rivers edge prior to a traditional lantern parade.
 Make a day of it with shopping and dinner, finishing the night off with an evening stroll as you watch the Christmas lights reflect on the water.